 Unfortunately, despite the natural decaffeinating process, it has an odd taste.
 The coffee is also on the weaker side with a stale taste.
 Compared to others on our list, this doesn’t have the same dark, robust flavor.

-Whole bean is generally the best choice for the freshest tasting coffee.
-You’ll also be able to get the perfect grind for the Moka pot, which is somewhere between fine and medium-fine grind, or espresso grind and drip-pot grind.
+Whole bean is generally the best choice for the freshest-tasting coffee.
+We recommend that you buy whole bean coffee and grind it at home, just before brewing.
+With a good grinder, you’ll be able to get the perfect grind for the Moka pot, which is somewhere between fine and medium-fine grind.

 If you prefer the convenience of pre-ground coffee, then we recommend coffee that’s specifically for Moka pots, since espresso grounds will clog your filter and grounds for drip coffee aren’t fine enough.